-Employees often experience burnout when working the same job for an extended period.
+We often talk about the selection and on board new team members.
+However, longer term employees often experience burnout when working the same job for an extended period.
 When initially hired, most employees will feel energized and motivated to excel.
 As the years pass, however, their energy and motivation levels may decrease.
 Some of these burned-out employees may stay, whereas others may quit.
 The good news is that you can prevent problems such as this within your company’s workforce by embracing job rotation.

 What Is Job Rotation?

 Job rotation is a human resources (HR) strategy that involves cross-training employees through multiple job functions during their tenure.
 Instead of restricting an employee to a single job, you can progress him or her through other jobs at various intervals.
 After working a job for a specified period, the employee can move to a different job.
 Countless companies use it to engage their employees.